sordina/sordina.github.io/_drafts/categories-for-greedy-bastards.markdown

   tally f = Kleisli $ \x -> modify (+x) >> return (f x)
 {% endhighlight %}

+## Complications

+Funnily enough, when I presented this talk to the same group who had raised the inspirational question -

+> "How can a Category instance in my program save me from writing at least a little code?"

+... they asked another -

+>  "does this form of abstraction provide much over a scoped definition of composition?"

+This is also a good one, but at least I have something of an answer ready in response.

+I believe that, scoping and refifinition boilerplate aside, the advantage that using category instances gives you over simply redefining a custom composition operator is the fact that your composition is coherent.
+This has to be the case becuase of the very fact that you are using a `Category` where composition is meaningful and correct by definition.

 # Links

 * <https://gist.github.com/sordina/6f686baf4997da3e3d40>